anushkax2311/SmartSupplyChain/README.md

-# ChainGuard AI — Smart Supply Chain Dashboard
+# RouteSense — Smart Supply Chain Dashboard

 > **An AI-powered, self-healing supply chain control tower built for the Google Solution Challenge 2026.**
 > Transforms reactive logistics into a predictive, intelligent, and autonomous system.